michalshafrir/PokeTeamBuilder/README.md

 Slot 6: escavalier

-Your team's collective balance (positive means more pokemon are strong to the type than weak to it & vice versa):
+Your team's collective balance (positive means more pokemon are resistant to the type than there are pokemon weak to it & vice versa):

 {DARK=0.0, ROCK=-2.5, STEEL=3.5, ELECTRIC=0.0, GROUND=1.75, FAIRY=4.5, POISON=2.5, ICE=2.5, FLYING=-2.75, DRAGON=3.0, BUG=4.5, FIGHTING=3.25, FIRE=-3.25, GHOST=0.0, GRASS=4.25, WATER=0.0, PSYCHIC=2.5, NORMAL=3.0}